Rome with Kids: The Best 3-Day Itinerary for Families

 Morning

 Sign the kids up for Gladiator School - This was such a fun experience for both kids and adults.
-You can watch your kids without having to pay for yourself.
-We had kids ages 4-16 who actually all enjoyed it!
+You can watch your kids without having to pay for yourself too, yet still join in the fun and you’ll learn so much of the history behind the gladitors and more of the history of Rome too!

 This was such a fun and memorable experience.
 Instead of just looking at the Colosseum, the kids actually got to step into the world of ancient Rome and learn a little bit about what Gladiators are and did.